FFMS/ffms2/doc/ffms2-api.md

 ```c++
 const FFMS_AudioProperties *FFMS_GetAudioProperties(FFMS_AudioSource *A);
 ```
-Does the exact same thing as `FFMS_GetVideoProperties`, but for an `FFMS_AudioSource` object.
+Does the exact same thing as [FFMS_GetVideoProperties][GetVideoProperties], but for an `FFMS_AudioSource` object.
+See [FFMS_AudioProperties][AudioProperties].

 ### FFMS_GetFrame - retrieves a given video frame
 [GetFrame]: #ffms_getframe---retrieves-a-given-video-frame
 ```c++
 const FFMS_Frame *FFMS_GetFrame(FFMS_VideoSource *V, int n, FFMS_ErrorInfo *ErrorInfo);
 ```
-Gets and decodes a video frame from the video stream represented by the given `FFMS_VideoSource` object and stores it in a `FFMS_Frame` struct.
+Gets and decodes a video frame from the video stream represented by the given `FFMS_VideoSource` object and stores it in a [FFMS_Frame][Frame] struct.
-The colorspace and resolution of the frame can be changed by calling `FFMS_SetOutputFormatV2` with the appropriate parameters before calling this function.
+The colorspace and resolution of the frame can be changed by calling [FFMS_SetOutputFormatV2][SetOutputFormatV2] with the appropriate parameters before calling this function.
-Note that this function is not thread-safe (you can only request one frame at a time from a given `FFMS_VideoSource` object) and that the returned pointer to the FFMS_Frame is a *const* pointer.
+Note that this function is not thread-safe (you can only request one frame at a time from a given `FFMS_VideoSource` object) and that the returned pointer to the `FFMS_Frame` is a `const` pointer.

 #### Arguments